joeitu/thesis_report/src/21__easy_token.md

 #### Component.js configuration

 If we first build this new registration page by directly editing CSS' source code, we quickly decided to take advantage of components.js' dependency injection library and refactor it as an independent component.
-Doing so, anyone who wants to add our new sign-up page to their CSS instance has to change a few lines in their CSS config file instead of merging two code bases.
+By doing so, anyone who wants to add our new sign-up page to their CSS instance has to change a few lines in their CSS config file instead of merging two code bases.
 We will explain how the component has been designed.
 <!-- ( REDO) -->
 <!-- TODO add illustration componetsjs vs source code -->